 Why?
 They’re portable for a toddler, who’s likely to keep that sippy cup mouthpiece in his or her mouth just as frequently as a bottle – whether on the go or falling asleep.

 The solution for avoiding these kinds of cavities is fortunately fairly simple:

 - No bedtime food, cups or bottles.
 In addition to limiting the exposure of your child’s teeth to sugars, this limits choking hazards.

-- If you feel you must use a sippy cup, fill it only with water - never with sugary juices or liquids – and offer it only at mealtime or when he’s thirsty.
+- If you feel you must use a sippy cup, fill it only with water – never with sugary juices or liquids – and offer it only at mealtime or when your child’s thirsty.
 This will help limit the habit of carrying the cup around all the time.

 Avoiding cavities is essential for all of us, but for our toddlers it’s particularly important.
 By keeping an eye on not only what they eat and drink, but how they do it, we can do our part to keep their mouths free of cavities for a lifetime.